nrdxp/nrd.sh/content/blog/std.md

 tags = ["nix", "devops"]
 +++

+> **Editor's note:** This post describes Standard, a now-superseded project.
+For the current vision, see [From Nix to Eos](../nix-to-eos).

 ## Update: A Video is Worth 1000 Blogs

-For those who would rather watch than read, a colleague of mine has whipped up a great video series exploring Standard in depth, so drop by the [media secition](../media) for links.
+For those who would rather watch than read, a colleague of mine has whipped up a great video series exploring Standard in depth.

 ## Two years later...